googlecreativelab/teachable-machine-v1/README.md

 The experiment is built using the [deeplearn.js](https://github.com/PAIR-code/deeplearnjs) library.

+We have also released a boilerplate version of this project that can be used as a starting point for your own projects: [googlecreativelab/teachable-machine-boilerplate](https://github.com/googlecreativelab/teachable-machine-boilerplate)

 ## Development
 #### Install dependencies by running (similar to `npm install`)
 ```